m-murasovs/frontend-challenge/README.md

 # Full-stack challenge task

-This is a fun frontend challenge I had to do as a hiring task (the company agreed to let me show it on GH), which includes some matrix magic on the backend, complemented by a fun frontend.
+This is a fun frontend challenge I did task (the company agreed to let me show it on GH), which includes some matrix magic on the backend, complemented by a fun frontend.
 While it's not a real-world scenario, it's a nice way to demonstrate some of my skills and technologies.

 ## The stack: